 In the same way we analysed the different protocols for matchmaking in section 3.1, we can analyse the different negotiation protocols and identify roles and behaviours common to all.
 Because of the rich variety of negotiation protocols available, this is more complex than the matchmaking case.
-We present our full analysis of the commonalities in [4], and use this analysis to define a general software framework for negotiation.
+We present our full analysis of the commonalities in [17], and use this analysis to define a general software framework for negotiation.
 This framework abstracts away from the particular message interchange required for a given protocol, and can be parameterised with rules to implement different protocols.
-Here we summarise this work, restricting our attention to commonalities of role and role behaviour.

 From the analysis of the negotiation protocols presented above, and others, we can identify certain abstract roles, data structures and behaviours common to all.
 In each case there are at least two negotiation participants trying to make a deal with each other.
 In addition, there is at least one (possibly more) negotiation host, responsible for enforcing the rules of the negotiation and ensuring it goes smoothly.
-Before negotiation can begin, the parties have already agreed roughly what the negotiation is about (usually as a result of the matchmaking process).
+Before negotiation can begin, the parties must have agreed what the negotiation will be about (usually as a result of the matchmaking process).
 Hence, this places a restriction on the parameters and values to be negotiated.
 We call this restriction the negotiation template.
 The negotiation template refers to a common ontology accepted by all participants in the negotiation.
 It defines a schema for valid negotiation proposals that participants submit to each other.
 The schema declares which fields are admissible and how their values are constrained.
 A proposal is a further refinement of the negotiation space that represents a configuration of parameters that would be acceptable to the submitter.
 The result of the negotiation process is an agreement.
 That is a configuration of parameters that is non-ambiguous and can be used during the execution phase to instantiate the service.
 Therefore we can define the negotiation process as the process through which participants move from a pre-agreed negotiation template to an agreement, via an exchange of negotiation proposals.
 A single negotiation may involve many parties, resulting in several agreements between different parties and some parties who do not reach agreement.
 For example, a stock exchange can be viewed as a negotiation where many buyers and many sellers meet to negotiate the price of a given stock.
 Many agreements are formed between buyers and sellers, and some buyers and sellers fail to trade.

-Revisiting the three example protocols described above, we can represent them in terms of our abstract roles and behaviours.
+Reviewing the three example protocols described above, we can represent them in terms of our abstract roles and behaviours.

-The contract net manager is both negotiation participant (as buyer) and negotiation host.
+The Contract Net manager is both negotiation participant (as buyer) and negotiation host.
 The contractor is a negotiation participant (as seller).
 The bid specification within the task announcement defines the negotiation template, and the bids made by contractors are negotiation proposals.
 The award specification is the final agreement, determined by the contract net manager.